Generative models: VAEs, GANs, diffusion, transformers, NeRFs GitHub Copilot vs. ChatGPT: How do they compare?

 GAN vs. transformer models: Comparing architectures and uses

-Discover the differences between generative adversarial networks and transformers, as well as how the two techniques might combine in the future to provide users with better results.
+Discover the differences between generative adversarial networks and transformers, plus how the two techniques might combine in the future to provide users with better results.

-Transformers are a foundational technology underpinning many advances in large language models, such as generative pre-trained transformers (GPTs).
-They're now expanding into multimodal AI applications capable of correlating content as diverse as text, images, audio and robot instructions across numerous media types more efficiently than techniques like GANs.
+Transformers are a foundational technology underpinning many advances in large language models (LLMs), such as generative pre-trained transformers (GPTs).
+They're now expanding into multimodal AI applications, such as large vision models capable of correlating content as diverse as text, images, audio and robot instructions across numerous media types more efficiently than techniques like GANs can.

 GAN architecture explained